+Fundamentals

 Division of Modern Algebra and Cooperation with Engineering

 Director

 Professor,

 Department of mathematics,

 Faculty of Science and Technology

-Hiroyuki Ito
+Hiroyuki Ito Doctor of Science

 Objectives To research and develop algebra itself and algebra based engineering, also to find new engineering fields cooperation with algebra, thereby making a contribution to mathematics and engineering.
 Future Development Goals To make contribution to mathematics and engineering, and to make the center of research on algebra and its applications to engineering.